 Richard Barber - Vice Chair

 Richard has created a large I.T. and data business that operates in over 150 countries, he is currently Chairman of several businesses and occasionally lectures on entrepreneurship to university students.
-Richard’s is formerly chair of the Finance committee and more recently chaired the Curriculum and Personnel committee.
+Richard is currently chair of the Finance committee and previously has been Chair of Governors and chaired the Curriculum and Personnel committee.
 Richard converted to Catholicism in 2010 and is married with three children who still seem to occupy his spare time.

 Anice is a parent governor who has two children attending SJP.
 In her professional role, she is a senior lecturer at Anglia Ruskin University and also an external examiner for Bradford University.
 Currently, she is undertaking a professional doctorate in education in an area of team based learning.
 In her previous role, she has worked for one of the local NHS organisation as a children’s nurse and is currently an education champion for Basildon hospital.
 One of her key interests is to ensure that the students from secondary school do have a smooth transition to University and are aware of all the potential options for their future.